Introduction

 8. How to Identify Genuine Vermeil

-Here are some tips:
+Here are some useful tips:

-• Look for hallmarks like “925” or “vermeil”
+- Look for hallmarks such as “925” or “Vermeil”.

-• Test for magnetism: silver and gold are non-magnetic
+- Test for magnetism; silver and gold are non-magnetic.

 9. Care & Maintenance Tips